xrdocs/segment-routing/_conferences/2022-12-07-srv6-menog22-mounir.md

 **Mounir Mohamed, Systems Architect at Cisco** presents "SRv6 uSID and Path Tracing at MENOG 22 in Manama, Bahrain".

-Mounir gave an update on SRv6 Standardization, Deployment and Ecosystem.
-As part of the session, he gave an update on Path Tracing (Cisco Latest innovation that provides full visibility into ECMP Paths and much more).
+Mounir gives an update on SRv6 Standardization, Deployment and Ecosystem.
+As part of the session, he gives an update on Path Tracing (Cisco Latest innovation that provides full visibility into ECMP Paths and much more).

 ### Video